 The Yoga Body, Mark Singleton

-A controversial book, it brought to the widespread awareness that yoga, as we know it today, had more of diverse background and evolution than could be directly traced back to classical scriptures.
+A controversial book, it brought to the popular awareness that yoga, as we know it today, had more of a diverse background and evolution than could be directly traced back to classical scriptures.

 The Truth of Yoga, Daniel Simpson

-One of the most straightforward and accessible books on the fundamentals of yoga philosophy.
+One of the clearest and most accessible books on the fundamentals of yoga philosophy out there.
 It clears up confusion around so many questions that often get glossed over.

-The book provides a compendium of references on various subjects within the yoga tradition ranging from a wide range of classical texts.
-The book is unique in its scope and content, although it is slanted more towards an academic interest.
+The book provides a compendium of references on various subjects within the yoga tradition ranging over a wide range of classical texts.
+The book is unique in its scope and range, although it is slanted more towards an academic interest.

 One Simple Thing, Eddie Stern

-Eddie’s book brilliantly dissects the modern Ashtanga yoga tradition and what practice really means for us.
+Eddie's book brilliantly dissects the modern Ashtanga yoga tradition, as to what practice really means for us.
 It also makes important links with modern science related to the use of yoga to regulate the endocrine system.